This post contains affiliate links. When you purchase through our links, we may earn a commission.

 - Add the liquid to the flour, mix until rough dough forms, then take it out of the bowl onto a floured surface and start kneading until smooth and elastic dough is formed for approximately 8-10 minutes.
 If using a stand mixer, knead using a dough hook attachment for 1 minute on low speed, then switch to medium and kneed for 4 minutes longer.

-- After 1 hour it should double in size, take the dough out of the bowl onto a floured surface and divide into 8 equal parts.
+- After the dough doubles in volume, take it out of the bowl onto a floured surface and divide into 8 equal parts.
 (You might want to weigh them to ensure they are all the same.)
 Roll into balls and place on parchment-lined sheet 2 inches apart from each other.
 Cover with a tea towel and let them rise one more time for 30 minutes.

 - Brush with a beaten egg and sprinkle with sesame seeds or poppy seeds or both and bake in the preheated oven for 20-25 minutes or until golden.
 Then cool on a wire rack.